 U.S. Deputy Marshal Meade, who would bring in the bandits, would say of the soldiers, “I am satisfied a braver or better defense could not have been made under like circumstances.”

 Questions of the bandits’ guilt or innocence, as well as the final outcome of the loot, remain unanswered today.
-Throughout the years, the robbery has created a number of various treasure tales, suggesting that some of the coins are still hidden in the area somewhere.
-However; with all of the suspects set free, this would seem doubtful.
+Throughout the years, the robbery has created various treasure tales, suggesting that some of the coins are still hidden in the area.
+However, with all the suspects set free, this would seem doubtful.

 © Kathy Alexander/Legends of America, updated December 2022.